cybcon/CHN256234/README.md

 This intervals needs to be in a json format as described below.

-read in integer intervals, given in a json format via command line or input file, will be parsed and

 ## Json input format

 The input needs to be in a json format, consists of an array representation in depth of 2.